contiv/netplugin/docs/TwoHostMultiVlanDemo.md

     netdcli -cfg examples/two_hosts_multiple_vlans_nets.json
     ```

-4. Launch 4 containers, two on each vagrant node that we will add to the two networks viz. orange and purple later.
+4. Launch 4 containers, two on each vagrant node that we will add to the two networks viz. orange and purple

     On netplugin-node1:
     ```